mike-mcrae/mike-mcrae.github.io/_pages/projects.md

 - **No deduplication**—local variations are preserved for editorial comparison.

 ## 📥 Download
-The dataset is available [here](https://huggingface.co/username/southern-newswires).
+The dataset will be available for download upon publication or reasonable request for research purposes.

 ## 📝 Citation
 ```